AdobeDocs/platform-learn.en/help/platform/data-hygiene/delete-datasets.md

 ---
 # Delete datasets

-Learn how to delete consumers using Adobe Experience Platform’s Data Hygiene feature.
+Learn how to delete datasets using Adobe Experience Platform’s Data Hygiene feature.

 Dataset delete allows data stewards and data engineers to set an expiration date for a dataset.
 For more information, please visit the [data hygiene documentation](https://experienceleague.adobe.com/docs/experience-platform/hygiene/home.html).